478859-anurag/TestTech/readmetest.md

 It makes reference to the use of the 3 technologies, Docker, Make and Docker Compose, used to test, build, run and deploy the application.
 3Musketeers mainly helps with consistency across environments, running the same commands no matter if you are running the deployment locally or from a pipeline.

-### Terraform

-Infrastructure as a code tool is used to manage cloud services and due to its declarative syntax, it is easier to track changes through source code.
-In this case, it was used to create, manage and destroy AWS resources.

 ---